 For more than 40 years, agricultural easements have protected wildlife habitat and open space from development, kept land in private hands and generated significant benefits for the public.

 The Nature Conservancy’s Mississippi state program, for example, is on the cusp of a significant floodplain restoration project protecting nearly 6,000 acres through agricultural wetland easements at Loch Leven in Wilkinson County.
 An existing ring levee will be enhanced to reconnect the Mississippi River with its historic floodplain, benefiting critical wetland habitat and surrounding communities.

 The Agricultural Conservation Easement Program (ACEP) in the Farm Bill includes two vital components: Agricultural Land Easements and Wetlands Reserve Easements.

 Agricultural Land Easements protect the long-term viability of the nation’s food supply by preventing conversion of productive working lands to non-agricultural uses.
 Land protected by Agricultural Land Easements provides additional public benefits, including environmental quality, historic preservation, wildlife habitat and the protection of open space.

 Wetlands Reserve Easements provide habitat for fish and wildlife, including many endangered species.
 They also improve water quality by filtering sediments and chemicals, reducing flooding, recharging groundwater, protecting biological diversity and providing opportunities for educational, scientific and recreational activities.

-In 2008, funding for conservation easement programs in the Farm Bill was at $770 million.
-Today, funding has been stepped down to a mere $250 million.
-The Nature Conservancy is fighting to restore funding for easement programs like ACEP to conserve land, water and the quality of life for millions of Americans.
+In the 2018 Farm Bill, The Nature Conservancy successfully fought to restore funding for ACEP up to $450 million each year, better enhancing our ability to conserve land, water and the quality of life for millions of Americans.